- Featured

 -

 Joburg City Theatre Change of ManagementThe importance of showcasing genuine African productions cannot be overstated.
 These performances offer critical insights into our histories, struggles, and triumphs, fostering a sense of belonging and pride within our community.
 By prioritizing these works, Joburg Theatre could play a pivotal role in upholding its slogan and nurturing young talent, promoting cultural education, and attracting diverse audiences, ultimately benefiting the broader community economically and socially. • There a no shows who have made it out of the youth development stage into main stage arena through JCT support & funding • There no festivals on the main stage highlighting new African authentic voices or new festivals uplifting and promoting new playwrights/producers • No capacity for African works to cult main stage other than those directed by the artists director • Lack of opportunities for African professionals to participate in the main stage arena We call for immediate action to address these issues by advocating for a management team that is committed to inclusivity, transparency, and the promotion of authentic African productions.
 We urge the theatre's board to consider the long-term benefits of supporting local creators and engaging with our community in meaningful ways.
-We appreciate your attention to this urgent matter and hope to see proactive steps taken towards creating a more equitable and representative cultural space at Joburg Theatre.95 of 100 Signatures
+We appreciate your attention to this urgent matter and hope to see proactive steps taken towards creating a more equitable and representative cultural space at Joburg Theatre.143 of 200 Signatures